mre/endler.dev/content/2019/tinysearch/index.md

 {% tldr() %}
 I wrote a basic search module that you can add to your static website.
 It's very lightweight (around 50kB-100kB gzipped), should work with Hugo, Zola, and Jekyll.
-Only searching for whole words is supported.
+Only searching entire words is supported.
 Try the search box on the left side for a demo.
 [The code is on Github](https://github.com/mre/tinysearch).
 {% end %}